newville/wxmplot/doc/interactive.rst

-Here, the emphasis is on the immediacy of the interactivity of the data displays especially when used from interactive sessions, including plain Python REPL, IPython/Jupyter consoles or Jupyter Notebooks.
+Here, the emphasis is on the immediacy of the interactivity of the data displays especially when used from interactive sessions, including plain Python REPL, IPython/Jupyter console, Jupyter Notebooks, or the Python Kernel in Jupyter Lab.

-An important feature of the :func:`plot`, :func:`imshow` and other functions of the :mod:`interactive` module is that they display their results immediately, without having to execute a `show()` method to render the display.
-For interactive work from the Python REPL or one of the Jupyter consoles or notebook prompt, the displayed windows do not block the Python session.
+An important feature of the :func:`plot`, :func:`imshow` and other functions of the :mod:`interactive` module in general is that they display their results immediately, without having to execute a `show()` method to render the display.
+For interactive work from the Python REPL or one of the Jupyter prompts, the displayed windows do not block the Python session.
 This means that not only can you zoom in, change themes, etc from the Plot window, you can can also easily plot other functions or data, either on the same window or in a new top-level plotting window.

 For Jupyter Notebooks, it should be noted that while other plotting libraries (matplotlib, plotly, and bokeh) will show graphics in-line, as part of the Notebook, wxmplot will use separate display windows, outside of the browser.
+Having the visual display of data outside the notebook can be considered an advantage,
-While the interactive plots are then not saved directly in the Notebook, the code to generate the plots can be re-run.
+While the interactive plots are then not saved directly within the Notebook, the code to generate the plots can be re-run.
 And images of the plot results can be copied and pasted as Markdown cells.